Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-69

 Reducing single-use plastic is crucial for marine life.

-3. It is crucial for marine life reducing single-use plastic.
+3. It is crucial for marine life to reduce single-use plastic.

-4. It is crucial for marine life to reduce single-use plastic.
+4. It is crucial for marine life reducing single-use plastic.

 Choose the option that best fits each numbered blank in the following text.